lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 ## Create a program to communicate with the PMS5303 Plantower module

 [Here](https://github.com/lmboucher/plume-drone-measurements/blob/main/remote_station/PMS_datalogger_only.py) is a little example of a Python script to communicate with your PMS5303 Plantower module.
+More information is written below.

 # Raspberry setting for the data transmission to another device